loranger32/weight_tracker_roda/README.md

 - Mensuration
   - height

-So even if someone gains an unauthorized access to the database, all these data will be gribberisch.
+So even if someone gains an unauthorized access to the database, all these data will be gibberish.

 Note that the developer must know the encryption/decryption key and can thus technically decrypt the data, so you'll have to trust him.